 - default configured NSSAI.

+The 5GS in an SNPN may support updating UE parameters via NAS signalling.
+The feature enables the SNPN to securely and dynamically re-configure the UE configuration parameter stored on the USIM if applicable.

+In this release of the specification, updates of the following USIM configuration parameters are supported:

+- routing indicator.

 The update of UE configuration parameters is initiated by the network using the network-initiated downlink NAS transport procedure as described in subclause 5.4.5.3.
 The ME acknowledgement of successful reception of the updated UE configuration parameter information is sent back to the network using the UE-initiated uplink NAS transport procedure as described in subclause 5.4.5.2.